Science Museum, London: Centennial volume: Science for the Nation

-Collections

-Objects not on display at one of the Science Museum Group's five museums will generally be stored at the National Collections Centre near Swindon.
-Library and archive material is also stored at the Library and Archives at the National Collections Centre.

-Access to the collections, library and archives is arranged by appointment through the Dana Research Centre and Library located in Queens Gate, South Kensington.

-Over 380,000 of the objects in the Science Museum Group's collections are available to view online at the Science Museum Group's Search Our Collection web page.

 Galleries

 The Science Museum consists of two buildings – the main building and the Wellcome Wing.
 Visitors enter the main building from Exhibition Road, while the Wellcome Wing is accessed by walking through the Energy Hall, Exploring Space and then the Making the Modern World galleries (see below) at ground floor level.

 Main building – Level 0

 The Energy Hall

 The Energy Hall is the first area that most visitors see as they enter the building.
-On the ground floor, the gallery contains a variety of steam engines, including the oldest surviving James Watt beam engine, which together tell the story of the British industrial revolution.
+On the ground floor, the gallery contains a variety of steam engines, including the oldest surviving James Watt beam engine, which together tell the story of the British Industrial Revolution.

 Also on display is a recreation of James Watt's garret workshop from his home, Heathfield Hall, using over 8,300 objects removed from the room, which was sealed after his 1819 death, when the hall was demolished in 1927.

 Exploring Space

 Exploring Space is a historical gallery, filled with rockets and exhibits that tell the story of human space exploration and the benefits that space exploration has brought us (particularly in the world of telecommunications).
+Its principle exhibit is The Apollo 10 Command Module Charlie Brown, which orbited the Moon 31 times in 1969.